 This distinction continues to bring about confusion to those entering the industry.
 We will discuss this at length in a future post as well as the various structures of the art crew and set decoration roles within the UK and Europe which also differ from the standard North American art department.

 The art department roles, responsibilities, and hierarchy listed below may differ slightly by project, budget, region and union but they should give you a rough idea of how the art department functions most of the time.

 For the specific makeup of the positions and hierarchy within your area, you should check in with your local art department union.

 Art Department Crew Roles and Responsibilities in Film and Television

-The production designer is responsible for the visualization and generation of set design, sketches and renderings, location selection and treatments, and design concept relating to set decoration, props, special effects, lighting, costuming, makeup and hair.
+The production designer is responsible for the visualization and generation of set design, sketches and renderings, location selection and treatments, and design concept relating to set decoration, props, special effects, and special lighting.